OlgaCh/forex-exchange-rates/README.md

 and have all required sections populated.

+2. Docker-compose for `db` has a line which creates database structure from scratch
+   > ./db:/docker-entrypoint-initdb.d/:ro

+   Once you run docker-compose first time and db get initialized please remove it to not reinit database on each startup.

-2. Data both from `MySQL` and `redis` gets persisted on local storage.
+3. Data both from `MySQL` and `redis` gets persisted on local storage.
 So please don't forget to remove respective volumes when you stop using the app.

     It can be done with